ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `orTimeout​` method completes this future exceptionally because it has not yet completed before the given timeout.
+The `orTimeout​` method completes the future exceptionally because it has not yet completed before the given timeout.

 ```